NVIDIA/aistore/docs/python_sdk.md

 def attributes() -> ObjectAttributes
 ```

-Object metadata attributes
+Object metadata attributes.

 **Returns**:

-  Object attributes parsed from the headers returned by AIS
+- `ObjectAttributes` - Parsed object attributes from the headers returned by AIS

 <a id="object_reader.ObjectReader.read_all"></a>